neophob/PixelController/README.md

 There are more options in the config file, take a look - each option is documented in the config file.

-## FRONTENDS
+## Frontends
 There are different frontends for PixelController (besides the GUI frontend).
 It doesn't matter how you control PixelController - you have the same functions.
-See chapter **OSC Messages** to get an overview.
+See chapter **OSC Messages** to get an overview of all available commands.

 * **PixConCli**: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
 * **OSC**: The OSC interface of PixelController is listening (by default) on port 9876.
 Processing examples are included in the `integration/Processing` directory.
-You can send messages to control PixelController or you can send image content via OSC to PixelController.
-Of course you can create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.
+You can send messages to control PixelController or you can send image content via OSC to PixelController (using the OSC Generator's).
+* **TouchOSC**: This mobile application can be used to controler PixelController. see `integration/TouchOsc` for ready to use layouts.

 ### PixConCli Examples